vault27/Foundation/crypto.md

 Cryptographic hash functions have to have the following properties:

-- Preimage resistance - Given a hash, it’s computationally unfeasible to find or construct a message that produces it
+- Given a hash, it’s computationally unfeasible to find or construct a message that produces it
-- Second preimage resistance - Given a message and its hash, it’s computationally unfeasible to find a different message with the same hash
+- Given a message and its hash, it’s computationally unfeasible to find a different message with the same hash
-- Collision resistance - It’s computationally unfeasible to find two messages that have the same hash

 Password hashes protection techniques: